-There are no areas of woodland registered on the Ancient Woodland Inventory Scotland or woodland registered on the Native Woodland Survey of Scotland that border the carriageway within the scheme extents.
+There are no areas of woodland registered on the Ancient Woodland Inventory Scotland which border the carriageway within the scheme extents.
+Approx. 0.66 ha of broadleaved, native woodland registered on the Native Woodland Survey of Scotland borders the carriageway within the scheme extents.